chrisd149/Project-Zart/README.md

 5. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Panda3D folder
 		- (For this project, only phase_3 through phase_4, are needed).

-6. Open main.py with a Python IDE to run the program
+6. Open main.py with a Python IDE to run the program, such as the Python IDLE.

 <h2>License</h2>